Fashion Sakala bags gear up as Rangers claim win at St Mirren - ExBulletin

 Both sides had little to play for but the Gers striker was determined to leave a lasting impression on the campaign, scoring after a solo run after 26 minutes before adding a second just after the break with a similar stroke and finish.

-Form-again Croatia striker Antonio Colak came off the bench for Rangers to score a 77th-minute third as the relegated Ibrox side to finish runners-up to champions Celtic enjoyed a comfortable trophyless end to their season .
+Form-again Croatian striker Antonio Colak came off the bench for Rangers to score a 77th-minute third goal as the Ibrox side – destined to finish second to champions Celtic – enjoyed a comfortable final of their trophyless season.

-Boss Michael Beale, who took over from Giovanni Van Bronckhorst last November, has already begun the squad overhaul which he hopes can overcome.
-Never.
+Boss Michael Beale, who took over from Giovanni Van Bronckhorst last November, has already begun the squad overhaul which he hopes can overcome. like always.

 The Saints had reached the top six for the first time under the current league format, but were winless in their previous six games.